Prodject/wslstartmenu/README.md

 * Sanity check
   - Running on supported WSL? (i.e. check uname and for /mnt/c/) If not, exit or warn.
   - PowerShell installed on WSL?
 [1] If not, download and install [binary from GitHub](https://github.com/PowerShell/PowerShell) using dpkg or zypper.
+  - An X server installed?
+If not, download and install VcXsrc, install a default xlaunch.config, and set display and libgl variables in .bash.
 * Check ~/.local/share/applications for .desktop files
 * Check /usr/share/applications for .desktop files
 * Refactor each [.desktop file](https://standards.freedesktop.org/desktop-entry-spec/latest/) into a Windows .lnk file